 I've also started freezing soups in these containers.
 They close nicely, are a good-sized portion, and stack well in the freezer.
 This is what the container looks like when you buy it.
 Honestly, though, it's much cheaper to buy it from your local grocery or department store.

-Don't forget to garnish your soup if you serve it to others.
-A little sour cream and some parsley leaves (or chives) make your butternut squash soup look pretty.
+Don't forget to garnish your soup when you serve it.
+A little sour cream and some parsley leaves (or chives) make your butternut squash soup look so delicious.

 FAQs